END-USER LICENCE AGREEMENT FOR MONITORING SYSTEMS PROVIDED BY CEM (CENTRE FOR EVALUATION AND MONITORING)

-- In placing an online order with CEM (an “Order”) for any of CEM’s Systems, the School understands that in doing so, the School enters into a legally binding contract with the University of Durham in respect of a Licence to access and use such Systems.
-Incorporated into this Licence are the terms of the Order, and the conditions as set out in this Licence.
+- In placing an Order with CEM for any of CEM’s Systems, the School understands that in doing so, the School enters into a legally binding contract with CEM in respect of the Licence.
+Incorporated into this Agreement are the terms of the Order.

 TERMS AND CONDITIONS OF LICENCE: